Our higher education institutions have a lot on their figurative plates.

 In this time where students expect more from institutions and institutions expect more from their faculty and staff, efficiency is king.
 Now is the time to optimize.

-Institutions are taking a closer look at low- and no-code forms and workflow software to streamlines processes.
+Institutions are taking a closer look at low- and no-code forms and workflow software to streamline processes.

 - Low- and no-code platforms support staff, faculty, and campus-wide administrators in their automation efforts.